akalyasenthilkumar0/Python-Basics/README.md

 ## About This Repository
 This repository is created to document my journey of learning Python from scratch.
 It contains basic programs, concepts, and practice files added regularly as I learn.
+Created to strengthen my programming fundamentals and logical thinking.

 ## What I Am Learning
 - Python fundamentals